-Directed Readings, Blog Assignments and Other Short Assignments - Throughout the semester, you will regularly have directed readings, blog assignments and other short assignments.
+Directed Readings, Blog Assignments and Other Short Assignments - Throughout the semester, you will regularly have directed reading assignments, blog assignments and other short assignments.
 None of these assignments will be accepted late, nor can they be made up.
 Your lowest directed reading, blog assignment or short assignment grade will be dropped.

-Peer Leader Assignment - For one course topic, you and a classmate will be the peer leaders.
-Your materials should be submitted to your instructor through Blackboard no later than 11:00 p.m. on the Monday prior to the week that your discussion topic will be posted for comment.
+Peer Leader Assignment - Your materials should be submitted to your instructor through Blackboard, with due dates as noted on the assignment.
 You will receive up to a 15-point deduction for each day the assignment is late.
-After five days past your assignment due date, this assignment will not be accepted and you will receive no credit.
+After five days past your assignment due date, this assignment will not be accepted, and you will receive no credit.

 Wedding Website Project -You will be completing a wedding website for a hypothetical couple.
 This assignment will receive up to a 20-point deduction for each day the assignment is late.
-After one week past the due date, this assignment will not be accepted and you will receive no credit.
+After one week past the due date, this assignment will not be accepted, and you will receive no credit.